StevenGolovkine/notes/100_Zettelkasten/20240117120955_topological_spaces.md

 * Let $X$ be a set and $\mathfrak{S} = \{X, \emptyset\}$.
 Then $(X, \mathfrak{S})$ is a topological space.
 * Let $X$ be a set and $\mathfrak{S} = 2^X$ be the collection of all subsets of $X$.
 Then $(X, \mathfrak{S})$ is a topological space, called the discrete topology.

+**Be careful: the notion of open ball does not exists in a topological space.**